 The third type of fresco, mezzo-fresco, common at the end of the sixteenth century, was an intonaco that was painted when the surface was almost dry.
 The pigment only slightly penetrates the surface of the plaster retaining much of the colour that varied considerably when painting into wet plaster.

-Artists of the renaissance worked in slightly different ways when working in fresco.
-Typically the artist would work from a top corner of the painting and gradually apply the paint from top to bottom, working a stage each day until completion.
+Artists of the Renaissance worked in slightly diverse ways when working in fresco.
+Typically, the artist would work from a top corner of the painting and gradually apply the paint from top to bottom, working a stage each day until completion.
 This method avoided damaging or splattering finished sections with paint.

-Michelangelo's work in the Sistine Chapel is a fine (and very famous) example of the type of result that can be achieved with the medium, executed by a master craftsman at the height of his powers.
+Many of the world's greatest cycles of paintings have been completed using fresco painting techniques and they include the example above from the Scrovegni Chapel.
+Michelangelo's work in the Sistine Chapel is a fine and incredibly famous example of the type of result that can be achieved with the medium, executed by a master craftsman at the height of his powers.